Qumulo/docs/administrator-guide/network-multitenancy/partitioning-cluster-into-tenants.md

 * Retains global settings and deletes tenant-specific settings

-## Creating, Configuring, and Deleting Tenants
+## Creating, Configuring, and Unassigning Tenants by Using the qq CLI.
-This section explains the lifecycle of working with tenants, including creating tenants, assigning networks to new and existing tenants, viewing tenant configuration, and deleting tenants.
+This section explains the lifecycle of working with tenants, including creating tenants, assigning networks to new and existing tenants, viewing tenant configuration, and unassigning tenants.

 ### Step 1: Create a New Tenant
 After you enable multitenancy for your cluster, you can create a new tenant.